TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.3.4 (August 19, 2026) =

+* Full compatibility with WordPress 7.1, including an updated visual styling to match the latest WordPress design.
+* Bugfix: Prevent a loading error of the “Default Style Customizer” module if the “Syntax Highlighting” setting is turned off in the user’s profile.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 3.3.3 (July 8, 2026) =

 * Full compatibility with WordPress 7.0, including an updated visual styling to match the latest WordPress design.